zilishen/documentation/content/nap-waf/configuration-guide/configuration.md

 ### Enforcing the Modified Signatures After Testing Them

-All signatures that are in staging if their creation or modification time are later than the `stagingCertificationDatetime`.
+All signatures that are in staging if their creation or modification time is later than the `stagingCertificationDatetime`.

 A signature in staging will be reported in the security log but will not cause the request to be blocked neither directly, nor indirectly by raising the Violation Rating (threat score).
 However, the potential Violation Rating will be reported if the staged signatures are enforced and moved out of staging.